mapillary/OpenSfM/README.md

 OpenSfM
 =======

-SfM library written in python on top of OpenCV.
+Structure from Motion library written in Python on top of OpenCV.

 Dependencies
 ------------